TaylorTree/printio/README.rst

     Formats a single value to a string.

  - *PrettyValues():*
-    Formats a list or dict of values.
+    Formats a list of lists or dicts.
         - format: will return a list of strings including the header.
         - text: will return a string similar to MySQL's console display format.